 - Help them identify what they feel.

 A major step towards emotional self-regulation is accurately identifying what you feel.
-The next time your toddler gets upset about something that happens, help them identify what they’re feeling by narrating it for them.
+The next time your preschooler gets upset about something that happens, help them identify what they’re feeling by narrating it for them.
 It is helpful to say things like “I see you’re frustrated that your toy was taken away” or “I see you’re upset that you can’t watch another episode of your favorite tv show.”
 Narrating their emotions helps them to link the name for that emotion with what they’re feeling, and it also helps them feel validated in their emotions.
 It helps them learn early on that emotions are not bad to feel.
 What they do with them is what matters!

 Once they properly identify what they feel, they can find ways to cope and manage what they feel.
 If they feel sad they will do something different to help that feeling than if they feel angry.
 Identifying what they feel is the first step to knowing what to do about it!